A Cheatsheet for User Interview and Follow Ups Questions

 7. The Power of Silence

 Silence is powerful.
 An interview is about actively listening.
 The person you interview might sometimes need time to collect their thoughts.
 Wait for the person to complete or continue.
 It might feel awkward but it’s powerful.
 Most people will say no. Wait… a little bit.
 Usually the “no” turns into a “actually” + interesting conversation about a point you didn’t cover in your interview.
+If you struggle with this, my fun advice: count in your head, the same way you count when lightening strikes: 1 Mississippi, 2 Mississippis… up to 5 Mississippis.
+Eventually, you will get more comfortable with silence.

 User Interview Workshop